Przem0s84/FlashCards-I/README.md

 - Create, Delete, Update, GetAll, GetById your flashcards set
 - Create, Delete, Update, GetAll, GetById flashcard of particular set
 - You can SignUp and SignIn and receive JWT token
-- There are two access levels: user can manage only his own resources, but admin can manage all users resources
+- There are two access levels: user and admin